misheMatcha/dassana_coding_challege/README.md

   - Solution: Getting the difference of the current time and published time in milliseconds.
 Then checking the difference against each single increment.
 Then truncating the difference and returning a string, making a check to ensure it's singular if its '1'.
 Switch case wasn't applicable due to the comparisons I needed to make.

 ## Updates
+### 02/12/2020
+- Add sidebar.
+Includes the ability to toggle between being displayed and being hidden.
+- Removed fetching from home page.
+Keeping static data as fetching is only required for searching and video display.
 ### 02/11/2020
 - Fix rendering for results and video show page.
   - Changed constants to functions so that the mapping will run when invoked instead of at initial render when the data is undefined.

 ## Known Issues
+### 02/12/2020
+- Hovering color issue on sidebar YouTube icon
+- Navbar styling needs to fixed to be more aligned with the sidebar to prevent visual conflicts
 ### 02/10/2020
-- Video show may not render, video API was tested but related video wasn't before quota cap
+- ~Video show may not render, video API was tested but related video wasn't before quota cap~ (fixed: 02/11/2020)
 - Search only accepts clicks on the magnifying glass, should also accept enter key
 - Font sizing issue on video show page where the video title slightly overlaps on wrapped text
 - Results and related videos do not have a hover options for adding to queue, watch later, or a report button